 Lappean Loma sits atop a handsome cliff, on the shores of the wild and free-flowing Tornionjoki River and around the halfway point of Lappea’s highly renowned salmon still waters.
 Lappean Loma is only around 30 kilometres from Kolari (nearest railway station) and approximately 45 kilometres from Pello.
-You can reach Lappean Loma from Kittilä Airport in less than an hour and from Rovaniemi in approximately 1½ hours.
+You can reach Lappean Loma from Kittilä Airport approximately in 1 hour and from Rovaniemi in approximately 1½ hours.

 Throughout the entire year Lappean Loma is a tranquil destination for those after accommodation and family festivities and company meeting organisers.
 Accommodation is provided in pleasant rooms with plenty of character in the converted old village school.
 Accommodation in summertime is also provided in traditional camping cabins, or you can even park your mobile home or caravan in our open grounds.

 Lappean Loma has a spacious festive hall/conference space for organising parties and meetings, and we provide full service to order, from accommodation to catering.
 Our cafeteria caters to passing visitors and residents alike, serving homemade pastries and fresh coffee or a cool drink for quenching the thirst.

 There’s plenty going on in the Lappean Loma grounds during the summertime, as the salmon from the Baltic Sea, Salmo salar, ascends the river for breeding and attracts plenty of fishing enthusiasts.
 We hire out boats and fishing equipment suitable for salmon fishing, we sell fishing permits, and we can also arrange professional fishing guides to assist you in catching your salmon.